jmkaiser81/project2020/README.md

 has had on the health and poverty indictors of India.
 Has industrialization growth helped or hindered the societal plight—improving general health of the people and reducing poverty, or, perhaps, closing the wealth gap at the cost of national health?

+ Steps:
+ ReadMe file
+ Import necessary packages
+ Database cleanup
+ Use SQL and pandas to aggregate data
+ Use Plotly, Matplotlib or Seaborn to visualize and present data